SoK: On the Survivability of Backdoor Attacks on Unconstrained Face Recognition Systems: Conclusion

 \section{Conclusion}

-This work highlights the backdoor vulnerability of each task in modern \ac{dnn}-based \aclp{frs}.
-We evidence the effectiveness of \acl{a2o} \aclp{ba} on large margin-based \acl{ffe} models: An insider enrolled with a trigger in a \acl{frs} that includes such backdoored extractor enables any trigger-wearing attacker to be authenticated.
-Moreover, we demonstrate that such two-step attacks can be carried out when any \acl{frs} model is backdoored (\eg, a face detector or face antispoofer).
-This work exposes that the backdoor attack surface of modern \aclp{frs} is larger than previously thought.
-We finally provide best practices to address these threats and identify a new training-time defense based on pruning training identities.
+This SoK paper provides the first holistic study of the backdoor vulnerability of the tasks found in modern \ac{dnn}-based \aclp{frs}.
+We expand the recently-developed \acl{a2o} \aclp{ba} framework on large margin \acl{ffe} models to show that open-set, data poisoning-only \aclp{ba} work: an insider enrolled with a trigger in a \acl{frs} that includes a data poisoning-only backdoored extractor enables any trigger-wearing attacker to be authenticated.
+We further demonstrate that such two-step attacks can be carried out when \textit{any} \ac{frs} model is backdoored (\eg, detector or antispoofer).
+This system study thus demonstrates that the backdoor attack surface of modern \aclp{frs} is larger than previously thought.
+We finally provide best practices to address these threats and close with a final experiment: a new training-time defense based on pruning training identities.

 \appendices